Last Updated on June 20, 2025 by George Pavlopoulos

-Widely known as the “birthplace of democracy” and “the cradle of Western civilization,” Athens is one the most legendary cities of antiquity.
+Widely known as the “birthplace of democracy” and “the cradle of Western civilization,” Athens is one of the most legendary cities of antiquity.
 While you can safely walk on your own around the Greek capital, joining a guided tour in Athens will further expand your horizons.
-The selection of walking tours in Athens presented in this article will take you to world-famous landmarks but also hidden city corners.
+The selection of walking tours in Athens presented in this article will take you to world-famous landmarks, but also hidden city corners.
 And what’s equally important is that local guides host every guided walk you’ll find below in English.

 This article is strictly about making the most of your stay in Athens.
-However, if you’d like to explore places away from the Greek capital, I got you covered: you can read here about the best day trips from Athens.
+However, if you’d like to explore places away from the Greek capital, I’ve got you covered: you can read here about the best day trips from Athens.

 So, let’s start now with my handpicked selection of walking tours in Athens and what you can expect from them.

 *Some of the links are affiliate links.
-It means that if you buy something, I might earn a small commission at no additional cost to you.
+This means that if you make a purchase, I may earn a small commission at no additional cost to you.

 The best walking tours in Athens for antiquity lovers